 Managing Flying Risk

-The British Gliding Association, which comprises of member clubs each of which supports its own individual members, is committed to facilitating an environment within which our sport can be successful and enjoyed by anyone who joins a BGA club.
-Gliding is an ever-evolving air sport.
-Glider performance and pilot soaring knowledge and skill are improving all the time, and technology is helping us make the most of the weather.
-The important basics do not change that much.
-But they can be easily overlooked or forgotten.
+The British Gliding Association, which comprises of member clubs each of which supports its own individual members, is committed to facilitating an environment within which our sport can be successful and safely enjoyed by anyone who is a member of a BGA club.

-Although there is an increasing amount of external regulation being applied to gliding, the sport still benefits from a long and successful history of self-regulation.
+Gliding operates under a mix of regulation and self-regulation.
 BGA self-regulation comprises of Operational Regulations and associated requirements and guidance which are all developed with members input and periodically reviewed.
-We also use a Safety Management System and a process of continuous improvement with the objective of facilitating a sport gliding environment where the levels of risk to participants are as low as reasonably practicable and where third parties are not affected by the activity.
+A Safety Management System is established with the objective of facilitating a sport gliding environment where the levels of risk to participants are as low as reasonably practicable and where third parties are not affected by the activity.

 Airmanship has three fundamentals: skill, proficiency and the discipline to apply them in a safe and efficient manner.
 Beyond these fundamental principles, expert pilots have a thorough understanding of their aircraft, their team, their environment, their risks and themselves.
-With all of these elements in place, there is the best opportunity to exercise consistently good judgement through a high state of situational awareness which leads to better decision making.
+Clubs manage their airfield operating environment and the associated risks.
+With all of these elements in place, there is the best opportunity to exercise consistently good judgement through a high state of situational awareness which supports safe decision making.

-‘Managing Flying Risk’ aims to provide pilots and clubs with guidance on how to better understand, minimise, and manage the risks associated with gliding operations, including with powered gliders and tug aircraft.
+‘Managing Flying Risk’ aims to provide BGA clubs and pilots with guidance on how to better understand, minimise, and manage the risks associated with gliding operations, including with powered gliders and tug aircraft.
 It does not replace any existing law, which should always take precedent.

 Contents